PURDUE ALERT - EMERGENCY WARNING NOTIFICATION SYSTEM

 Purdue ALERT is the University’s emergency warning notification system.
 It is a collection of communication layers that will be used by Purdue University public safety officials to notify students, faculty, and staff of imminent danger.
 Purdue ALERT warning notifications are designed as the initial “heads up” warning for students, faculty, and staff and should encourage all to seek additional information.
 The notification may be expanded to the community through news releases, TV, radio, siren system, etc., based on the judgment of the Incident Commander or public safety official.

 PERIODIC TESTS: Purdue ALERT will normally be tested at the beginning of each academic semester.
-Public safety officials may cancel the test if the system has been activated for an actual incident within two weeks of the scheduled test.

 TEXT MESSAGE OPT IN PROCEDURES: